How to end a fixed term tenancy early

 Stay and negotiate a rent reduction

-It's important to continue paying as much rent as you can afford to.
+It's important to keep paying as much rent as you can.